 While the southern part of Sao Tome (click here to read) has excellent roads, so are the roads on this part of the island pretty bad.
 But luckily, is it only 44.8KM /27,8Miles from Sao Tome Town to Santa Catarina, the last settlement on the northern coast.

-Even with only 44km of a road here will it take you quite a bit of time to travel around this part of the island due to the poor road condition, and with very limited public transportation options in Sao Tome are you far best of with renting your own vehicle to discover this part of the Island.
+Even with only 44km of road here will it take you quite a bit of time to travel around this part of the island due to the poor road condition, and with very limited public transportation options in Sao Tome, are you far best of with renting your own vehicle to discover this part of the Island.

-This northern coast is mostly home to small fishing villages and beaches, but also here are some old abandoned plantation from the Portuguese area.
+This northern coast is mostly home to small fishing villages and beaches, but also here are some old abandoned plantations from the Portuguese area.

 Only about 30min from the capital of the island is Lagoa Azul, a small lagoon with some of the clearest water in the country, perfect for snorkelling (bring your own equipment) and a favourite among locals for picking in the shade of the big baobab trees.

-The plantation is only partly running these days, but the worker’s village in front of the village is still home to tens of families, expect to get surrounded by friendly kids asking for sweets here.
+The plantation is only partly running these days, but the worker’s village in front of the village is still home to tens of families, except to get surrounded by friendly kids asking for sweets here.

 Further up along the coast is the town of Neves, the third biggest town (population around 7500) in the country, the town itself don¨t have any sights but is an important town in the country with its harbour, Rosema Brewery, the local beer is also located here.